MicahXX/67-Negator/README.md

 ```

 ## Quick start
+1. Go to your new bot and then add permissions to view channels and manage messages and also intents.messages = True in bot settings.
-1. Go to a website like Railway make an Account and set a Variable with the name Token,
+2. Go to a website like Railway make an Account and set a Variable with the name Token,
 with the value of the Token, with your cloned repo.
 OR
-2.
+3.
 ```bash
 from dotenv import load_dotenv  # new import